LassiMik/Hangman_game/README.md

 ))}
 ```
 3. Multiple react hooks to keep track of guessed letters, incorrect letters and correct letters.
+4. Differentiate guessed letters from wrong or right with color coding
+5. Reveal letters in the word if user has guessed a word correctly
-4. Checks after every guessed letter to check if user has won or lost
+6. Checks after every guessed letter to check if user has won or lost
-5. End popup to let the user know if they won or lost as well as play again button
+7. End popup to let the user know if they won or lost as well as play again button

 ## Used technologies